Chart Color Schemes

 Fairfield West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that may affect the region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 21 projects that could affect the area.
 Notable ones include EVO Fairfield, The Vale - Fairfield Heights (Stage 3), Fairfield Heights Town Centre Public Domain Upgrades, and 368 Hamilton Road Mixed-Use Development.
-Below is a list of those most likely to be relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.